carbon-design-system/carbon-platform/docs/resource-schemas.md

 #### Asset docs

-Asset docs is used to determine which supporting documentation is available to fetch and render as page tabs in the asset details for the asset as well as it's location.
+Asset docs is used to determine which supporting documentation is available to fetch and render as page tabs in the asset details for the asset as well as its location.
 For each optional document key, a path should be included; The path **must** be either a Github url according to the `https://{host}/{org}/{repo}/blob/{branch}/{path-to-file}` format, or a path relative to the carbon.yml file location.